 In order for an individual to be considered eligible to receive a NBUOF scholarship/bursary, he/she must be able to fulfill the following requirements:

-- Be a Canadian citizen or a permanent resident of Canada (landed immigrant);
+- be a Canadian citizen or a permanent resident of Canada (landed immigrant); and

 When applying for provincial, federal or institutional financial assistance, NBUOF scholarships/bursaries may be considered as a resource/income.

-- Those portions of a multi-year funding pledge which are received by the institution during the eligible reporting period for the NBUOF (on or after January 2012 and before February 28, 2014);
+- those portions of a multi-year funding pledge which are received by the institution during the eligible reporting period for the NBUOF;

-- A student levy or other non-tuition related ancillary fee intended for investment in NBUOF endowments/trusts, as long as that expenditure is supported by a majority of student members through a vote or referendum;
+- a student levy or other non-tuition related ancillary fee intended for investment in NBUOF endowments/trusts, as long as that expenditure is supported by a majority of student members through a vote or referendum; and

-Please consult the official guidelines for additional details.
+Please consult the guidelines and reports above for additional details.